 The City of Cleburne provides recycling for residents at the Transfer Station free of charge.
-Currently, this is the only city ran option for recycling.
-However, recycling is becoming an important issue and the focus on sustainable solutions may change this the future.
 The State of Texas, and private companies also offer alternatives for recycling certain products.

 - Currently, recyclable products must be taken to the Transfer Station and deposited into the appropriate containers.

 - Products accepted include cardboard, glass, plastic (#1 & #2 Plastics Only), and metal recyclables.

 - Cooking oil and used motor oil (5 gallons PER day) are also accepted at the Transfer Station for recycling.

 - Paper is not accepted for recycling at the Transfer Station.

 - Recycling is free of charge for all residents.